geoscan/pioneer_sdk/pioneer_sdk/mavsub/README.md

 ## Protocol description

-Since MAVLink description provides no props stipulating particular use-cases, the use of the message is subject to interpretation.
+Since MAVLink description provides no props stipulating particular use-cases, the use of the WIFI_CONFIG_AP message is subject to interpretation.
 Here is how the communication should be conducted with regard to the implementation.

 ### Change Wi-Fi STA connection.